Geology of Slovakia: Internal Western Carpathians

+Important nappe stacking of the Internal Western Carpathians occurred gradually since the early Cretaceous.
+With peak metamorphism in the core of the internal zones of the orogen at approx. 120 - 80 million years ago.

 Cenozoic (66 million years ago-present)

+In the zone surrounding the Pieniny Klippen Belt, sedimentation was not interrupted and continued from the Late Cretaceous to Paleocene in Gosau type basins, forming the Myjava-Hričov Group including the Súľov Paleogene.
+Conglomerates, marlstones as well as the Kambühel Limestone were deposited in this period.

-In the Paleogene, at the beginning of the Cenozoic, a marine transgression flooded the region from the vicinity of the Flysch Belt into the area of the Central West Carpathians.
-Paleogene sediments are found in the Orava, Liptov, Spiš, Zilina and Podhale depressions.
-In the Peri Klippen Zone, sedimentation began in the Paleocene, such as the Kambühel Limestone.
-Conglomerate is common as the bottom strata, overlain by flysch.
+Another marine transgression flooded the region from the vicinity of the Flysch Belt into the area of the Internal West Carpathians during the middle Eocene represented by the Sub-Tatra (or Podtatranská) Group or the Central Carpathian Paleogene Basin.
+Paleogene sediments are found in the Orava, Liptov, Spiš, Žilina and Podhale depressions.
+Conglomerates are common as the bottom of the succession, overlain by flysch (alternating sandstones and claystones).
 At the edge of the subducting Flysch Belt, sedimentary rocks are up to four kilometers thick.
-Central Carpathian rocks are not folded.
+The Central Carpathian Paleogene Basin rocks are usually not folded, however, local backthrusting was documented.

 Molasse deposits laid down in the Oligocene span into southern Slovakia from the Pannonian Basin in Hungary.
-The back-arc molasse formed several large basins, including the Vienna Basin, Danube Basin, South Slovak Basin and East Slovak Basin in the Neogene (the Danuba, South Slovak and East Slovak are all subdivisions of the Pannonian Basin).
+The back-arc molasse formed several large basins, including the Vienna Basin, Danube Basin, South Slovak Basin and East Slovak Basin in the Neogene (the Danube, South Slovak and East Slovak are all subdivisions of the larger Pannonian Basin).
 The basins are filled with the sediments associated with the Paratethys Ocean, up to five kilometers thick.
-Marl is particularly common, intercalated with sandstone, tuff, conglomerate and algal limestone.
-Sediments became brackish over time as the Paratethys was isolated from the rest of the world's oceans.
-Overall, the basins are split up by numerous faults and small grabens, such as the Turiec Basin, Ziar Basin and Orava Basin filled with lake sediments.
+Shales and marls are particularly common, intercalated with sandstone, tuff, conglomerate and algal limestones.
+Sediments became brackish over time as the Paratethys was isolated from the rest of the world's oceans since Sarmatian to Panonian.
+Overall, the basins are split up by numerous faults and small grabens, such as the Trenčín, Ilava, Horná Nitra Basin, Turiec Basin, Žiar Basin and Orava Basin, often filled with lake sediments.

-There was limited volcanic activity in the Cenozoic, including a swarm of andesite dikes in the Outer Carpathians.
-Geophysical research and boreholes have shed light buried volcanic rocks in the southwest Danube Basin and volcanic rocks are found throughout the Central Western Carpathians and eastern Slovakia.
+The volcanic activity was important in the Miocene especially in the Central and Eastern Slovakia.
+Geophysical research and boreholes have shed light also on the buried volcanic rocks in the Danube Basin.
+The buried centers were at Šurany or Kráľová.
+The volcanic rocks are found throughout the Central Western Carpathians and eastern Slovakia.
+The volcanism was related to the subduction of the Flysch Belt and back-arc extension of the Pannonian Basin.
+The main phase of volcanism occurred in Badenian and Sarmatian.
+It is represented by andesite, dacite and rhyolite.
+Intrusion of granodiorite is known in the area of Hodruša and Banská Štiavnica.
+Youngest late Miocene/Pliocene to Quaternary volcanic activity was represented by alkaline basalts to basanites.

+A swarm of andesite dikes is also documented in the Pieniny Klippen Belt, however, the Cenozoic volcanic activity in this region was negligible compared to the Central and Eastern Slovakia volcanic field.

 In the Upper Pliocene, prior to the Quaternary glaciations Slovakia had a subtropical climate akin to Mediterranean climate.